anglowave/x402/RENDER_DEPLOYMENT.md

-# Deploying x402 to Render
+# Deploying x402 Agent Gateway to Render

-This guide will help you deploy both the frontend (Next.js) and backend (Python) to Render.
+This guide will help you deploy the x402 Agent Gateway (Next.js frontend with built-in payment API) to Render.

 ## Prerequisites